-Nomination Process The Port Ambassador Program consists of delegates nominated by each of the 10 SCPA Review and Oversight Commission (ROCSPA) members, the 9 members of the SCPA Board of Directors, and the SCPA Senior Management team.
-The target class size is 25 individuals from around the state with varying professional backgrounds and community connections.
+Nomination Process The Port Ambassador Program consists of delegates nominated by each of the ten SCPA Review and Oversight Commission (ROCSPA) members, the nine members of the SCPA Board of Directors, and the SCPA Senior Management team.
+The target class size is 25 individuals from around the state with varying professional backgrounds and community engagement.

-The program runs September through May; over the following 9 months, delegates are exposed to the inner workings of the Port and intermodal industry through a series of full and half day educational sessions and tours.
-To foster an atmosphere of networking and industry understanding, delegates will be included in special events hosted by the Port and port partners when appropriate.
+The program runs September through May; during that time, delegates are exposed to the Port and intermodal industry’s inner workings through a series of full and half-day educational sessions and tours.
+Further, to foster an atmosphere of networking and industry understanding, special events hosted by the Port and port partners will include delegates when appropriate.

-Mission To increase public awareness and understanding of the SC Ports Authoritys strategic plan, ensuring the Port will become the preferred top-ten port in the nation.
+Mission Increase public awareness and understanding of the SC Ports Authority’s strategic plan, ensuring the Port is the preferred top-ten Port in the nation.

-To develop a network of graduates to assist in fostering goodwill, understanding, acceptance and advocacy from local, state and federal leaders and surrounding community members.
+Develop a network of graduates to cultivate goodwill, understanding, acceptance, and advocacy from local, state, and federal leaders and community members.

-Program Implementation The External Affairs Department is responsible for implementing the program including coordination of all sessions and activities, communication with participants, integration with staff members, and future alumnae engagement.
+Program Implementation Jordi Yarborough, SVP Community Engagement and Secretary to the Board, oversees the program, including coordination of all sessions and activities, communication with participants, integration with staff members, and future alumnae engagement.